truemagic-coder/nemo-agent/README.md

 [![Nemo Agent](https://cdn.cometheart.com/nemo-agent-2.png)](https://cdn.cometheart.com/nemo-agent.mp4)

-Nemo Agent is a blazing fast local AI Agent for Python coding
+Nemo Agent is an expert Python software developer that can build fully-tested Python programs for your task.

 ## Features
 * Runs blazing fast locally on an RTX 4070 or greater